Glossary term

 repair

-A regulatory term referring to one or more actions carried out to return a defective product or waste to a condition where it fulfils its intended purp.
+An ESPR lifecycle term for actions that return a defective product or waste to a condition where it fulfils its intended purpose.

 What does repair mean?

 Repair is about restoring a defective product or waste to a condition where it can fulfil its intended purpose again.
-The emphasis is on bringing functionality back after failure or defect, not simply preserving normal operation.
+The emphasis is on bringing functionality back after failure or defect, not simply preserving normal operation before failure.

 Official definitions by source